NiveshJain/webpack_poc/README.md

 # Webpack demo app

-This is a simple web page showing usage of webpack 5, and depicts the journey of evolution of front-end development via its commits.
+This is a simple web page with a fun game, the commits of this codebase depicts the journey of front-end development evolution.

 ## Tech used:

-HTML, CSS , SASS , Javascript, Webpack 5
+HTML, CSS, Javascript, Webpack 5